 This eleven-volume treatment of U.S. history has garnered lots of attention and many fans.
 A History of US is very well written, presenting history more as a series of stories rather than a recitation of facts.
 The storytelling approach, along with the fact that there is only one author, tends to make the content more subjective than we find in most textbooks.
 While this makes it more opinionated and more interesting, it can also be more controversial.

 This series is great for reading aloud, even with junior high students.
 If students read the books on their own, parents should also read them and be prepared to discuss alternate points of view on various topics.
-(Beautiful Feet Books provides an excellent example of how to do this since they incorporate one of these books into their Modern American and World History: A Literature Approach for Intermediate Grades, suggesting controversial topics that should be discussed.)
+(Beautiful Feet Books provides an excellent example of how to do this.
+They incorporate one of these books into their Modern American and World History: A Literature Approach for Intermediate Grades, suggesting controversial topics that should be discussed.)

 The books are heavily illustrated with drawings, maps, and photos.
 Many of these are black and white, with some full-color images.

-The first nine titles in the series are:
+The ten primary titles in the series are:

 - The First Americans